chibisov/drf-extensions/docs/index.md

 * Added support for DRF 3.8
 * Dropped support of older DRF version lower then 3.8
 * Cache only the renered response instead of rendering whole response object
+* The etag functionalties are not enabled by default, have to enable it manually

 #### 0.3.2